Leadership in Ministry Scholarship Programs

 - Have met all CTU admission requirements

 - Be admitted to an M.A. program at CTU.
-Please have the completed Application for Admission submitted to the Admissions Office by February 22, 2013 in order to allow enough time to process application.
+Please have the completed Application for Admission submitted to the Admissions Office by February 22, 2014 in order to allow enough time to process application.
 Applicants must be admitted to CTU before they will be considered for scholarship.
-Full tuition scholarships are designed to assist in bringing in new students to CTU.
+These tuition scholarships are designed to assist in bringing in new students to CTU.

 - Complete the Leadership in Ministry Scholarship Program application and essays (see application PDF below)

 - Submit one (1) additional letter of recommendation beyond the three required letters of recommendaton required for admittance to Catholic Theological Union.

 Students pursuing the following master's level (36 semester hour) degrees are eligible to apply for any of the Leadership in Ministry Scholarships: Master of Arts in Theology, Master of Arts in Biblical Ministry, Hispanic Theology and Ministry, Intercultural Ministry, Justice Ministry, or Liturgy.